 Climate and Energy

-Kate joined Waterkeeper Alliance in January 2017 as our Advocacy Coordinator for the Western United States, supporting advocacy and organizing teams and coordinating with Waterkeeper Organizations and Affiliates on all domestic western campaign activities.
-In March 2022, Kate’s advocacy coordination work shifted to focus on Climate and Energy.
-Her work includes policy, legislative, communications, investigations, and legal work related to these high priority issues impacting water quality, quantity, and our fight for Free Flowing Rivers.
-She continues to develop partnerships with local, state, and national organizations to jointly work on the climate and energy-related challenges that threaten our public lands and waters, and face our Waterkeepers in the Pacific Region and across the U.S.
+Kate Hudson serves as Waterkeeper Alliance’s Climate and Energy Advocacy Coordinator, a role she assumed in March 2022.
+Kate’s advocacy coordination work shifted to focus on Climate and Energy after joining Waterkeeper Alliance in January 2017 as Advocacy Coordinator for the Western United States, supporting advocacy and organizing teams and western Waterkeepers on all domestic western campaign activities.
+Her current work includes policy, legislative, communications and legal work and the development of partnerships with local, state, and national organizations focused on the climate and energy-related challenges that threaten our public lands and waters and face our Waterkeepers across the U.S. She is also actively involved in fighting for Free Flowing Rivers.